ohenley/aglw-demos/README.md

 # aglw-demos
 Ada OpenGL Window Demos

-:: this project has submodule dependencies found in [clone root]/main/3P
+::: this project has submodule dependencies found in [clone root]/main/3P
-:: git clone --recursive is mandatory and takes care of syncing those
+::: git clone --recursive is mandatory and takes care of syncing thosesubmodules

 ## Build